original to The Matt Gonzalez Reader, November 5, 2016 (updated 5/21/18)

 The Berkeley period was an exciting time for Wonner.
 He met William Theophilus Brown during this time and along with Brown, and other painters Elmer Bischoff and Richard Diebenkorn, he rented a painting studio on the “Shuman Block” at 2571 Shattuck Avenue, just two blocks from Wonner’s apartment on Carlton Street.
 From 1952, the remodeled Shattuck building housed automobile showrooms on the ground floor, with artist studios above.
 In time, they all became friends and influenced one another, as they came to define the Bay Area Figurative Movement, or what is sometimes called Bay Area Figuration.

-Later still I discovered that a smaller femme au coq had been offered by Bonhams in a 2009 sale and was once sold through the John Natsoulas Gallery in Davis, California.
-It’s the smallest of the four but shares a color palette, primarily grey colors, with the Pearle painting.
+In addition to the Crocker and Perle paintings, other femme au coq themed paintings have been found which has only widened the mystery; just how many of these paintings are there?
+One was offered by Bonhams in a 2009 sale and was once handled by the John Natsoulas Gallery in Davis, California.
+It’s the smallest of the five but shares a color palette, primarily grey colors, with the Pearle painting.
 It is currently in a private collection in Sacramento.

-Finally, I found that the DeYoung Museum in San Francisco has another large femme au coq painting by Wonner which is not currently on display but available on their website.
+The DeYoung Museum in San Francisco also has a large femme au coq painting by Wonner which is not currently on display but visible on their website.
 Like the Crocker version it was once owned by the painter Roland Petersen (who joined the faculty at U.C.
 Davis in 1956) and shows the influence of Picasso and the Abstract Expressionist, however it’s color is darker, with brown and reds predominating, suggesting it isn’t contemporaneous to the Crocker version.
 The De Young Museum estimates it was painted four years after the Crocker version.

 Roland Petersen, 1967.